thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/protx.md

 - n: "`operatorPubKey`"
   t: "string (hex)"
   p: "Required<br>(exactly 1)"
   d: " The operator public key.
 The private key does not have to be known.
-It has to match the private key which is later used when operating the masternode."
+It has to match the private key which is later used when operating the masternode.
+If set to an empty string, the last on-chain operator key of the masternode will be used."
 {% enditemplate %}

-*Parameter #3---voting key address*
+*Parameter #3---voting address*

 {% itemplate ntpd1 %}
 - n: "`votingAddress`"
   t: "string (hex)"
   p: "Required<br>(exactly 1)"
-  d: "The voting key address.
+  d: "The voting address.
 The private key does not have to be known by your wallet.
 It has to match the private key which is later used when voting on proposals.
 If set to an empty string, `ownerAddress` will be used."
 {% enditemplate %}

 *Parameter #4---operator payout address*